Scaling SATAYO: OSINT Research with Apache Airflow

 The new SATAYO architecture, implemented with Apache Airflow, moved away from a fixed-interval task execution model to a DAG-based system.
 Key components included:

-Containerization with Docker By using Docker, each task can run in an isolated environment, ensuring compatibility across different setups.
+Containerization with Docker: By using Docker, each task can run in an isolated environment, ensuring compatibility across different setups

-Airflow Executors and DAGs Airflow’s DAGs allowed tasks to be executed based on dependency graphs, making it easier to manage and scale processes across different domains and clients.
+Airflow Executors and DAGs: Airflow’s DAGs allowed tasks to be executed based on dependency graphs, making it easier to manage and scale processes across different domains and clients

 Scheduled Tasks and Ad-Hoc Searches

-The new SATAYO system uses Airflow to schedule mainly two types of searches:
+The new SATAYO system uses Airflow mainly to schedule two types of searches:

-Recurring Searches SATAYO’s recurring searches are now scheduled based on a pseudo-random distribution to optimize resource usage.
+Recurring Searches: SATAYO’s recurring searches are now scheduled based on a pseudo-random distribution to optimize resource usage

 System Maintenance and Testing